-Stanford TAP
+s0035 Stanford TAP

-The Stanford TAP (The Alpiri Project) knowledge base was created to help bootstrap the Semantic Web [6-10].
+p0300 The Stanford TAP knowledge base was created to help bootstrap the Semantic Web (Guha & McCool, 2002; Guha & McCool, 2003a, 2003b; Guha, McCool, & Miller, 2003; McCool, Guha, & Fikes, 2003).
 Unlike the Open Mind knowledge base, which was generated through the contributions of knowledge from volunteers on the Web, TAP was generated by creating 207 HTML scrapers for 38 Web sites rich with instance data.
-TAP has extracted knowledge from over 150,000 Web pages, discovering over 1.6 million entities and asserting over 6 million triples about these entities [10].
-This knowledge covers a wide variety of topics, including: music, movies, actors, television shows, authors, classic books, athletes, sports, sports teams, auto models, companies, home appliances, toys, baby products, countries, states, cities, tourist attractions, consumer electronics, video games, diseases, and common drugs.
-The instance data found in

-TAP is a good complement to commonsense knowledge bases like ConceptNet or CYC [11].
+TAP has extracted knowledge from over 150,000 Web pages, discovering over 1.6 million entities and asserting over 6 million triples about these entities (McCool et al., 2003).
+This knowledge covers a wide variety of topics, including music, movies, actors, television shows, authors, classic books, athletes, sports, sports teams, auto models, companies, home appliances, toys, baby products, countries, states, cities, tourist attractions, consumer electronics, video games, diseases, and common drugs.
+The instance data found in TAP is a good complement to commonsense knowledge bases like ConceptNet or CYC (Lenat, 1995).
 For instance, "CYC knows a lot about what it means to be a musician.
-If it is told that Yo-Yo Ma is a cellist, it can infer that he probably owns one or more cellos, plays the cello often, etc. But it might not know that there is a famous cellist called Yo-Yo Ma" [8].
+If it is told that Yo-Yo Ma is a cellist, it can infer that he probably owns one or more cellos, plays the cello often, etc. But it might not know that there is a famous cellist called Yo-Yo Ma" (Guha & McCool, 2002).
 For this project, the TAP knowledge base has been modified to match the formatting of ConceptNet.

-A GOAL-ORIENTED WEB BROWSER
+s0040 A GOAL-ORIENTED WEB BROWSER

-Using the knowledge in ConceptNet and TAP, we have created a toolbar for Microsoft Internet Explorer that matches the semantic context of a Web page to potential user goals.
-For instance, imagine a user is viewing a Web page that contains a recipe for Blueberry Pudding Cake.
+- Using the knowledge in ConceptNet and TAP, we have created a toolbar for Microsoft Internet Explorer that matches the semantic context of a Web page to potential user goals.
+For instance, imagine a user is viewing a Web page that contains a recipe for blueberry pudding cake.
 The user's browser will notice a pattern of foods on the page, and present the user with two suggestions: order the foods, or view their nutritional information.
 When the user selects one of these buttons, all of the foods on the page turn into hyperlinks for the selected action.
 For instance, by pressing the "Order Food" button, each food in the recipe will be converted into a hyperlink for that food at the user's favorite online grocery store.
-Alternatively, the user can view the nutritional information for each of the foods at their favorite Web site for nutritional information:
+Alternatively, the user can view the nutritional information for each of the foods at their favorite Web site for nutritional information: - p0310 After being presented with this example, a critical reader likely has two significant questions: (1) How does the browser know how to interact with the user's favorite grocery store? and (2) How does the browser know which of the terms in the recipe are foods?
+The answer to the first question is by enabling users to train a Web browser to interact with their favorite sites using a programming-by-example system named Creo (Latin, "to create, make").
+The answer to the second question is by leveraging the knowledge bases of ConceptNet and TAP to create a next generation data detector named Miro (Latin, "to wonder").
+The following two sections discuss both of these topics in detail. - p0315 It is important to note that while this "recipe to grocery store" example is used throughout the chapter for the purposes of clarity, Creo can automate interactions with other kinds of sites on the Web (not just grocery stores), and Miro can detect any type of data described in ConceptNet and TAP (not just foods).

-Figure 1: Automatically associating a user's high-level goals with the content of a Web page
+Automatically associating a user's high-level goals with the content of a Web page.